Manu58/RepData_PeerAssessment1/PA1_template.md

 At 8:35.
 Perhaps we observe here a regular jogging time.
 Before we can model the data in order to

-fill in the missing data we need some more information, There is perhaps a difference between weekdays and weekends.
+fill in the missing data we need some more information, There might be a difference between weekdays and weekends.

 ## Are there differences in activity patterns between weekdays and weekends?